SannySantino/CT-SFDA/README.md

 We have also included a test command in each training bash file, allowing you to quickly obtain the test results immediately after training.

-In addition, if you want to obtain the results after test time adaptation, you need to set the stage parameter in the test command to 'tta', and then add the following three parameters:
+In addition, if you want to obtain the results after instance-wise adaptation, you need to set the stage parameter in the test command to 'tta', and then add the following three parameters:

 ```bash
 python -u run.py \